firstdraft/emba-chapters/program-notes.md

 ### Cloud editors

 As you've already seen, we're going to start by writing Ruby right here in your browser.
 This is the lowest-friction way to get started, and will allow us to focus on learning Ruby without having to waste mental energy on installing tools.

-Later, if you decide to continue with software development for the long-term, you may want to install Ruby on your own computer and switch to a more powerful code editor.
-We'll provide guidance on how to do that.

 ### Make the invisible visible